 The BMI Is NOT a Reliable Indicator of “Fatness”

-The Centers for Disease Control and Prevention (CDC) and other health authorities will point to the Body Mass Index, or BMI, as “a reliable indicator of body fatness for people.”
-But the truth of the matter is that identifying healthy body composition extends far beyond the scope of anything that the BMI can offer.
+The Centers for Disease Control and Prevention (CDC) and other health authorities will cite the Body Mass Index (BMI) as “a reliable indicator of body fatness for people.”
+But the truth of the matter is that assessing healthy body composition extends far beyond what BMI can offer.

 Truth be told, the BMI was created not as some advanced scientific metric to determine overall health status, but more as a basic data tool – and a rather primitive one at that.
-It was meant to assess weight status based on general population data.
-Simply put, the BMI allows people to plug in their weight and height numbers to see where they may fall on the obesity spectrum quickly.
+It was designed to assess weight status using general population data.
+Simply put, BMI lets people plug in their weight and height to quickly see where they may fall on the obesity spectrum.
 It’s purely informational, not instructional or even diagnostic as many people believe it to be.
 And it is far from reliable.

-For instance, over the past 4 years, Ty has been on an amazing weight loss journey and has regained his health.
-In 2020, his weight was 265, and at a height of 6’2″ that calculates to a BMI of 34.0, which is considered OBESE according to the BMI scale (30+ is obese).
-But now, in 2024, Ty’s weight is 200 pounds, a BMI 0f 25.7, considered OVERWEIGHT according to the BMI scale (Overweight = 25–29.9).
-You can see from the photos below that Ty is not overweight by any stretch of the imagination.
+For instance, over the past several years, Ty has been on an amazing weight loss journey and has regained his health.
+In 2020, his weight was 265, and at a height of 6’2″, that calculates to a BMI of 34.0, which is considered OBESE according to the BMI scale (30+ is obese).
+But now, in 2026, Ty’s weight is 205 pounds, a BMI of 26.3, considered OVERWEIGHT according to the BMI scale (Overweight = 25–29.9).
+But you can see from the photos below that Ty is not overweight by any stretch of the imagination.

-In actuality, the BMI isn’t even reliably informational because it presupposes an inactive and sedentary lifestyle.
+In actuality, BMI isn’t even particularly informative because it assumes an inactive, sedentary lifestyle.
 Athletes and bodybuilders with higher-than-average muscle mass will almost always be classified as “overweight” or “obese” because the BMI doesn’t at all evaluate the intricacies of body composition.
-Muscle weighs twice as much as fat per volume, by the way… It also doesn’t consider the size and proportion of bones, muscle mass, and fat figures uniquely different for every individual.
+Muscle weighs twice as much as fat per volume, by the way… It also doesn’t consider that the size and proportions of bones, muscle mass, and fat figures are unique to each individual.
 Heck, the BMI doesn’t even look at waist size, a key indicator of obesity that’s very easy to assess.

 While the BMI can, in some cases, help people who are truly underweight or overweight to recognize the need for intervention, it’s a poorly devised and severely outdated assessment apparatus.
-It is based on a flawed methodology that its creator, Belgian mathematician Lambert Adolphe Jacques Quetelet, described covering only “the average man.”
-Rather than evaluate individuals, in other words, the BMI takes a generic, conceptual approach centered around what’s believed to be true about entire population groups, which doesn’t work.
+It is based on a flawed methodology that its creator, Belgian mathematician Lambert Adolphe Jacques Quetelet, described as covering only “the average man.”
+Rather than evaluating individuals, the BMI takes a generic, conceptual approach centered on what’s believed to be true about entire population groups, which doesn’t work.

 The Waist-Height Ratio: A Better Measure of Obesity

 So what types of methods work?
-Since an accurate measure of visceral adipose tissue (VAT) is a critical part of the obesity equation (and one that’s not even considered with the BMI), some health experts recommend using what’s known as the waist-height ratio, or WHtR, instead.
-Developed by physiologists from the United Kingdom, WHtR divides waist size by height, using either inches or centimeters.
+Since an accurate measure of visceral adipose tissue (VAT) is a critical part of the obesity equation (and one that’s not even considered with BMI), some health experts recommend using the waist-height ratio (WHtR) instead.
+Developed by physiologists in the United Kingdom, WHtR divides waist circumference by height, measured in either inches or centimeters.

 A six-foot-tall man with a waist size of 32 inches, for example, would divide 32 by 72, which equals .44.
 This would be considered a healthy weight according to WHtR, which dictates a range of anything between .40 and .50 – a “pear” shape – as being healthy.
 Anything below .40 is considered a “chili pepper,” meaning it’s probably time to hit the gym and up the calories.
 Anything above .50 is considered an “apple,” suggesting that fat loss should be that person’s number one priority.

 It’s far more accurate than the BMI, which has an accuracy rate of only about 14%.
-The WHtR, on the other hand, has a 50% success rate, largely because it includes the assessment of abdominal fat – the worst kind of “bad” fat.11 Recent research out of Michigan State University (MSU) found that this type of fat releases a protein that can cause non-cancerous cells to turn into cancerous ones.
+The WHtR, on the other hand, has a 50% success rate, largely because it includes the assessment of abdominal fat – the worst kind of “bad” fat.11 Recent research from Michigan State University (MSU) found that this type of fat releases a protein that can cause non-cancerous cells to become cancerous.
 And belly, or abdominal, fat releases the most.12

 Maintaining Healthy Body Composition: A Practical Approach